SnowyAurora/GP_G25/README.md

 Github link:

-The CareLog is a lightweight Python-based software solution designed for hospital staff and patients to log daily notes about patients.
+CareLog is a lightweight Python-based software solution designed for hospital staff and patients to log daily notes about patients.
+The  software is designed to be run on Version 3.13.5 of Python, with the most up to date version of streamlit at time of release.
+If neither condition is satisfied, we cannot guaruntee the integrity, functions and stability of the program running on your machine.
+If any problems or irreversible corruption of your machine occurs, it will be up to you to recover it.

+To Use This Program :
+The intended environment of usage is within VSC, with a virtual environment, with streamlit installed.
+To do so : follow the instructions.
+    1 - Download the entire codebase from github in a zip file 2 - Extract this code to a non c:// root file or write protected file 3 - Open this folder in Visual Studio Code.
+If you do not have Visual Studio Code, install it.
+    4 - After opening the code folder in VSC, create a virtual environment and use 3.13.5 as the interpreter/ 5 - Install Streamlit, using pip install streamlit in your command terminal.

+    Assuming all steps are followed, you may now type : python -m streamlit run main.py
+    To begin running the program GUI.

 The main features implemented in the CareLog software for each user type include:
 Patient: